|

 possibilities when negotiating about principles concerning labour force use as well as

 sufficient rights to obtain information must be ensured for shop stewards.
-Companies have a responsibility to develop their

 personnel.
 Co-operation methods for the preparation of changes, at workplace level, must

-be intensified.
 In the EU Commissions Green Paper A New Organisation

 of Work an attempt is made to obtain a balance between flexibility and security so